billylkc/old-blog/content/post/Welcome-to-my-Data-Science-blog.md

 If you checked out the "About Me" page then you know my name is Billy.
 And this is my first blog where I will be posting about how to be more effective as a Data Sceientist.

-I will start with some basics stuff, like the day-to-day tools that I use, some visualizations and Python/R code snippets.
+I will start with some basics stuff, like day-to-day tools that I use, some visualizations and Python/R code snippets.

-And occasionally some algorithms that I use at work.
+And maybe some algorithms that I use at work.
 Stay tuned.

 If you like my blog, feel free to message me and suggest.
 I am always open to learn new stuff and make friends.